Shailesh-cyber/DjangoProject/README.md

 # DjangoProject
- #About
+ # About
    A full featured Web Page using Django and Python.

-#Please Proceed to master branch.
+# Please Proceed to master branch.

-# DjangoProject